Malik705017/Malik705017/README.md

 - Firebase for authentication
 - Vercel for nextjs website hosting
 - Docker for developing, shipping, and running applications.
-- AWS for static website hosting: S3, Cloudfront
+- AWS for static website hosting: S3, Cloudfront, Route 53

 ## Education
 - Master, National Taiwan University, Department of Computer Science and Information Engineering (2022-) 台大資工